w3f/Grants-Program/applications/pallet_supersig.md

 - Polkadot JS UI will be forked and adapted to show the Supersig IF the chain has the pallet installed.

 **Milestone 3** Will get feedback and make some improvements.
 One improvement is adding a "Super Beneficiary" option that allows a threshold of 2/n only if the Super Beneficiary is involved in the transaction.
 Else the transactio will default to a superMajority.
+This allows for greater than the usual 2/3 multisig, but without loss of security.